Derived category of projectivizations and flops: Introduction

-This theorem simultaneously generalizes (i) Orlov's projective bundle formula \cite{Orlov92} (corresponding to the case $\sExt^1(\sG,\sO_X) = 0$), see Thm. \ref{thm:proj_bundle}, (ii) Orlov's generalized universal hyperplane section formula \cite{Orlov05} (corresponding to the case $\sExt^1(\sG,\sO_X) \simeq \sO_Z$, where $Z \subset X$ a locally complete intersection subscheme), see Thm. \ref{thm:HPDI}, and (iii) derived equivalence of flops obtained by two Springer resolutions of determinantal hypersurfaces (corresponding to the case $r = 0$), see \S \ref {sec:springer}.
+This theorem simultaneously generalizes (i) Orlov's projective bundle formula \cite{Orlov92} (corresponding to the case $\sExt^1(\sG,\sO_X) = 0$), see Thm. \ref{thm:proj_bundle}; (ii) Orlov's generalized universal hyperplane section formula \cite{Orlov05} (corresponding to the case $\sExt^1(\sG,\sO_X) \simeq \sO_Z$, where $Z \subset X$ a local complete intersection subscheme), see Thm. \ref{thm:HPDI}; and (iii) the derived equivalence for flops obtained by two Springer partial desingularizations of determinantal hypersurfaces (corresponding to the case $r = 0$), see \S \ref {sec:springer}.